Maternity photos are a great way to capture a fleeting yet important moment in a new mother’s life.

 In a studio, you can use a big soft light to flood your image and another light in front to light your client evenly.
 The idea is to have a lot of light to give that dreamy effect.

-Giving you the flood of light that you need to blow out the background.
-That is, to create the white background due to the amount of light that is entering your camera.
+This will give you the flood of light that you need to blow out the background.
+That is, to create a white background due to the amount of light that is entering your camera.

 Use a type of fill, like a reflector or flash, to fill in your client from the front.